wotamann/vuetify-form-base/README.md

 export default new Vuetify({});
 ```
-In this example shows how to import the needed components and directives to use the vuetify-form-base and some basic components like VTextField, VCheckbox, VSelect.
+This example shows how to import the needed components and directives to use the vuetify-form-base and some basic components like VTextField, VCheckbox, VSelect.

 ### Quickstart with VUE-File
 ```HTML